 Recall that we have already seen, in Section 2.1, that only properties that have a strong tester of one-sided error in the standard model may be strongly testable in the current model.
 Hence, only properties of the former class are of interest to us here.
 One natural question is whether this necessary condition is a sufficient one.

 We answer this question negatively by considering a class of properties that are trivial to test (with one-sided error) in the standard dense graph model, and showing that they are not strongly testable in the VDF version.

-Proposition 2.9 (on properties that are trivial in the standard model): Suppose that the graph property $\Pi$ satisfies the following two conditions:
+Proposition 2.9 (triviality in the standard model does not imply strong testability in the VDF model): Suppose that the graph property $\Pi$ satisfies the following two conditions:

 - 1. For every n, the property $\Pi$ does not contain the empty n-vertex graph (i.e., a graph with no edges). - 2.
-There exists a constant $c \in (0,2)$ such that for all sufficiently large $n \in \mathbb{N}$ and every n-vertex graph G = ([n], E) there exists an n-vertex graph G' = ([n], E') in $\Pi$ such that the symmetric difference between E and E' is at most $n^c$ .
+There exists a constant $c \in (0,2)$ such that for all sufficiently large $n \in \mathbb{N}$ and every n-vertex graph G = (V, E) there exists an n-vertex graph G' = (V, E') in $\Pi$ such that the symmetric difference between E and E' is at most $n^c$ .